Janviermbilizi/traveler/README.md

 <img src="./assets/images/01-02-2020 13-46-02.jpg" width = 600px><br>
 <strong>Support and Contribution</strong>

-If you have any question or want to see our Repo, please email us at any of the following emails;janviermbilizi@gmail.com, vhelen0404@gmail.com, cwright489@gmail.com.
+If you have any question or want to see our Repo, please email us at any of the following emails; janviermbilizi@gmail.com

 <strong>Authors and acknowledgement</strong>